sigoden/apitest/docs/some.md

 # Some

-@some is for multi-conditions test.
-It tests whether at least one condition is true.
+@some tests whether at least one condition is true.

 ```js
 {